OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 This sample creates the RSA key pair with a key size of 4096-bit (i.e. modulus size).

+Note: there is a widespread fasle believe that the NDK should be used to hide cryptographic operations and hardcoded keys.
+However, using this mechanisms is not effective.
+Attackers can still use tools to find the mechanism used and make dumps of the key in memory.
+Next, the control flow can be analyzed with IDA(pro).
+From Android Nougat onward, it is not allowed to use private APIs, instead: public APIs need to be called, which further impacts the effectiveness of hiding it away as described in the [Android Developers Blog](https://android-developers.googleblog.com/2016/06/android-changes-for-ndk-developers.html "Android changes for NDK developers")

 #### Static Analysis

 Locate uses of the cryptographic primitives in code.
 Some of the most frequently used classes and interfaces: